Seamanship: Ship-handling and pilotage

 A fundamental skill of professional seamanship is being able to manoeuvre a vessel safely with accuracy and precision both at sea and also in port and during pilotage.
 Unlike land based vehicles, a ship afloat is subject to the forces of the water in which it floats, as well as the resistance and effects of marine weather.
 A complicating factor is that the mass of a ship that has to be accounted for when stopping and starting, as the inertia of large vessels may take large distances to stop and therefore ship-handlers must be aware of basic Hydrodynamics and the charted area, including the depth of water in which their ship is navigating.

-Ship-handling in coastal areas may involve arriving and departing a berth, anchorage or buoy, maneuvering in confined channels and harbours and in proximity to other ships, whilst at all times navigating safely.
-Seamanship also involves safe navigation in restricted waterways, for example in river and canal transits eg along the Suez canal.
-Crew should be able to keep the vessel from collisions, moor the vessel during canal lockgate operations and also respond to local currents and river conditions while on passage.
+Ship-handling in coastal areas may involve arriving and departing a berth, anchorage, or buoy, maneuvering in confined channels and harbours, and in proximity to other ships, whilst at all times navigating safely.
+Seamanship also involves safe navigation in restricted waterways, for example, in river and canal transits, e.g., along the Suez canal.
+Crew should be able to keep the vessel from collisions, moor the vessel during canal lockgate operations, and also respond to local currents and river conditions while on passage.
 Two other types of operations, berthing alongside another ship (usually for Ship-to-ship cargo transfer and replenishment at sea, are occasionally included in ship-handling seamanship for some vessel types.
-In addition to being fully conversant with the principles of ship-handling, a good shiphandler or pilot will have developed their sense of 'situational awareness' to a point well beyond that of an ordinary member of a ship's crew; their reactions will appear to be instinctive, positive and at all times safe.
+In addition to being fully conversant with the principles of ship-handling, a good shiphandler or pilot will have developed their sense of 'situational awareness' to a point well beyond that of an ordinary member of a ship's crew; their reactions will appear instinctive, positive, and always safe.